MontiCore/EmbeddedMontiArc/README.md

 open terminal, go to **mqtt_demo** directroy inside the project and run `cmake .`

-compile the project by running
+compile the demo by running
 `make`

-run the project afterwards with `./mqtt_demo`
+run the demo afterwards with `./mqtt_demo`

 ---